8r14z/NewYorkTimes/README.md

 * **AppDelegate.swift**
 * **UI**: contains all UI related code
-* **Components**: contains all backend support code **Common**: contains constant and all utility that uses in the project
+* **Components**: contains all backend support code
+* **Common**: contains constant and all utility that uses in the project

 ### <a name="head2"></a>NewYourTimes_DemoTests
+Contains Unit-test

 ### <a name="head3"></a>NewYourTimes_DemoUITests
+Contains UI test